TulioAdriano/EzilEstimator/README.md

 Obsolete for now.
 It's no longer required to retrieve price of the cryptocurrencies.
 Currently using Minerstat API which doesn't require an API key.

 ### Machines
 Enter a hostname to retrieve T-Rex statistics.
 If running on the same machine you can use localhost or 127.0.0.1.
 If running remote, make sure to add the `--api-bind-http` parameter to enable remote access.
-See <https://github.com/trexminer/T-Rex> for details on how this parameter works.
+See the [T-Rex readme.md file](https://github.com/TulioAdriano/EzilEstimator/blob/master/T-Rex.md) for details on how this parameter works.

 # Usage
 Once machines and wallet information are configured, the application will fetch all data on startup.
 The hashrate graph will plot for the first machine in the list.